A New Face in Hell: Yuli Boyarshinov

 On March 16, Sergei Shabanov, human rights ombudsman for Leningrad Region, and his staff member Sergei Gavrilovich visited the Gorelovo Remand Prison.

-“There were no complaints and statements from the persons held in custody,” reads a of the visit, posted on the remand prison’s website.
+“There were no complaints and statements from the persons held in custody,” reads a report of the visit, posted on the remand prison’s website.

 “He has not been tasered, but the conditions in which my client is being held are tantamount to torture,” argued Ms. Krivonos.